 Inflammatory Bowel Disease Shared Value Initiative

-In 2021-2022, Tapestry will collaborate with clinicians, payers, industry leaders, patient advocacy organizations, and others on an effort to explore how consensus-based value frameworks and enhanced learning platforms can accelerate value-based care and new alternative payment models in this sub-specialty.
+Tapestry is collaborating with clinicians, payers, industry leaders, patient advocacy organizations, and others on an effort to explore how consensus-based value frameworks and enhanced learning platforms can accelerate value-based care in this sub-specialty through a series of multistakeholder discussions.

 [i] Lawrence R. Kosinski, “Letter to the Physician-Focused Payment Model Technical Advisory Committee,” Department of Health and Human Services, December 21, 2016, iv.